-This film captures the return to Ireland of Irish Republican prisoners who had been on hunger strike in Wormwood Scrubs prison, London.
-After the 1916 Rising a large number of Cork men were interned for their active role in the rebellion, many ending up being sent to Wormwood Scrubs and often resorting to hunger strike as a means of protest at their imprisonment.
-The largest hunger strike occurred in 1920 with 40 participants, when the prisoners were eventually released, and the Horgan Brothers were on hand to capture the moment.
+This film captures the return to Ireland of Irish Republican prisoners who had been on hunger strike in HM Prison Wormwood Scrubs, London.
+After the 1916 Rising a large number of Cork men were interned for their active role in the rebellion and often they resorted to hunger strikes as a means of protest.
+The largest hunger strike included 40 participants.
+When the prisoners were eventually released, the Horgan brothers were on hand to capture the moment.

-The Horgan Brothers’ films (1910- 1920) are some of the earliest moving images made in Ireland.
-The Brothers were photographers who turned their attention to the moving image when they opened a cinema in their home town of Youghal, Co.
-Cork it was here they screened their newsreel style films, which they named the Youghal Gazette.
+The Horgan Brothers’ films (1910-1920) are some of the earliest moving images made in Ireland.
+The brothers were photographers who turned their attention to the moving image, eventually opening a cinema in their home town of Youghal, Co Cork.
+It was here they screened their newsreel-style films, which they named The Youghal Gazette.